g94nas/productivia/README.md

 * Firebase
 * Styled Components

-### List of Missing Features and/or Fixes to be Implemented
+### List of Things I'm Planning to Add Eventually
-I plan on adding all of these eventually:
-* Productivia is not responsive
-* Pomodoro lacks an audio clue
-* Pomodoro lacks a counter of completed pomodoro sessions
-* Flashcards can't be filtered by group just yet
-* Flashcards experience a bug when touching the prev arrow immediately after the next one and the other way around
+* Audio clue and stats to Pomodoro component
+* Allow users to filter flashcards by custom groups
-* Add a timeblock feature to the todos
+* Make todos draggable

-### Currently Working on
-* Making the site responsive
+* More authentication logic, especially to the password, perhaps add firebase option to sign in via gmail.